 Not on the List:

 If a course you want to take, or a course you need, does not appear on the transfer table, you may still be able to take it.
 In this case, students should

 - submit a transfer credit petition from our "Forms & Petitions" page to the Harpur Advising office if it's a General Education course or Harpur college requirement course, or

 - submit a petition to your major advisor if it is a major requirement.
 Once you're all set, take the course, pass the course with a C- or better, then have the registrar of the summer institution send your transcript to:

-The course will appear on your DARS before pre-registration in the Fall semester.
+The course will appear on your DegreeWorks or DARS before pre-registration in the Fall semester.
 Please note that Fall is a high volume time for transfer credit processing.